Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Mbeya

 There is not much to say about Mbeya, it is a stop on the way to Malawi or to fly back to Dar or other Tanzanian cities.
-The city is chaotic and not so nice but we spent a couple of days at Utengele Cofee Farm, a fantastic farm to immerse in nature, with a swimming pool, a tennis court, a nice restaurant, and very cheap full contained apartments.
+The city is chaotic and not so nice but we spent a couple of days at Utengele Cofee Farm, a fantastic farm to immerse in nature, with a swimming pool, a tennis court, a nice restaurant, and very cheap contained apartments.

 Three Weeks Backpacking Tanzania